Jai Jawan, Jai Kisan

 Prime Minister Shri Lal Bahadur Shastri Meeting and Talking to Farmer

-In 48 years since his time, the hard truth today is that unfortunately the vision behind the famous slogan “Jai jawan Jai kisan” is now being mocked by many as having instead degenerated into a reality of “Die Jawan Die Kisan”.
+After his time, the hard truth today is that unfortunately the vision behind the famous slogan “Jai jawan Jai kisan” is now being mocked by many as having instead degenerated into a reality of “Die Jawan Die Kisan”.

 Jai Jawan, Jai Kisan!